pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

  3. **HIV related** - [gp160 envelope
- glycoprotein (env)](http://en.wikipedia.org/wiki/Env_%28gene%29) is one of the proteins on the surface of retroviruses which allow it to attach to and enter various cells.
+ glycoprotein (env)](http://en.wikipedia.org/wiki/Env_%28gene%29) is one of the proteins on the surface of retroviruses which allow it to attach to and enter cells.
 Needless to say, it is extremely important in finding treatments and vaccines for such viruses.

  4. **Other disease** - [Apolipoprotein
- E (APOE)](http://en.wikipedia.org/wiki/Apolipoprotein_E) is involved in heart disease and Alzheimer's disease, while [Methylenetetrahydrofolate reductase (MTHFR)](http://en.wikipedia.org/wiki/Methylenetetrahydrofolate_reductase) has associated with susceptibility to a variety of disorders including Alzheimer's colon cancer and others.
+ E (APOE)](http://en.wikipedia.org/wiki/Apolipoprotein_E) is involved in heart disease and Alzheimer's disease, while [Methylenetetrahydrofolate reductase (MTHFR)](http://en.wikipedia.org/wiki/Methylenetetrahydrofolate_reductase) has associated with susceptibility to a variety of disorders including Alzheimer's, colon cancer and others.

  6. **Regulatory** - [Ubiquitin (UBC)](http://en.wikipedia.org/wiki/Ubiquitin) is a